vsouza/awesome-ios/README.md

 * [AFNetworking+RetryPolicy](https://github.com/kubatruhlar/AFNetworking-RetryPolicy) - An objective-c category that adds the ability to set the retry logic for requests made with AFNetworking.
 * [SwiftyZeroMQ](https://github.com/azawawi/SwiftyZeroMQ) - ZeroMQ Swift Bindings for iOS, macOS, tvOS and watchOS. :large_orange_diamond: ⌚
 * [Nikka](https://github.com/JustaLab/Nikka) - A super simple Networking wrapper that supports many JSON libraries, Futures and Rx :large_orange_diamond: ⌚
+* [XMNetworking](https://github.com/kangzubin/XMNetworking) - A lightweight but powerful network library with simplified and expressive syntax based on AFNetworking.

 #### Email